opensvc/docs.opensvc.com/source/virtualization.docker.multi_containers.rst

 Docker Multi Containers
 =======================

 Docker is a great tool, but you may find it painful if you work with complex applications that rely on multiple docker containers.
 You may have to deal with different docker image providers, who will deliver you their respective part of the application.
-About your part, you have to make the whole containers work together, and also to be able to upgrade and test easily a new release of only one provider.
-You may also be responsible of scheduling the containers start/stop, this means that you have to take care of containers dependency and start/stop sequences.
+You are to make all containers work together, and to be able to upgrade and test easily a new release of only one provider.
+You may also be responsible of scheduling the containers start and stop, meaning that you have to take care of containers dependencies during start and stop operations.

-This tutorial will show up how you can deal with multiple containers management.
+This tutorial explains how you can ease multiple container management using the OpenSVC infrastructure.

 Pre-requisites
 --------------